TallKite/linnstrument-firmware/README.md

 The Preset display has 16 new buttons that use the 16 CCs from the Per-Split Special mode CC Faders.
 Tapping a button sends a simple on/off pair of CC messages to your DAW.
 Whereas the faders are for precise control, these new buttons are for launching a midi or audio clip.
 They give quick access to all 16 CCs at once and don't require a dedicated split.

-Besides the obvious musical usages such as playing backing tracks, your DAW can send a midi clip back to the LinnStrument that imports settings, perhaps between songs while on stage.
+Besides the obvious musical usages such as playing backing tracks, your DAW can send a midi clip back to the LinnStrument that imports settings.
+This lets you avoid lengthy menu-diving and swiping while on stage.

 Importing lets you access more than 6 memories and more than 3 light patterns.
 A launching button can bulk import a single memory or all 6 memories.
 One button can even do multiple bulk imports.
 You can import multiple settings after loading a memory, allowing combo setups e.g. memory A plus import B plus import C. (This is why the launching buttons are next to the 6 memory buttons.)
 For example, the 6 memories might correspond to various synths, the first 4 launching buttons might assign various functions to the left foot pedal, the next 4 likewise for the right foot pedal, and the last 8 CCs might be used as faders in the right split.

-  *Details: When bulk importing, instead of scrolling "IMPORT SUCCESS", all 200 pads briefly flash green.
+  *Details: Be sure to set Allow Importing to IMP.
+When bulk importing, instead of scrolling "IMPORT SUCCESS", all 200 pads briefly flash green.
 This makes multiple imports quicker.
-Always wait for one bulk import to end before starting another!*
+Always wait for one bulk import to end before starting another.*

   *The upper 8 buttons on the Preset display send the left split's fader CCs on channel 1, and the lower 8 send the right split's fader CCs on channel 16.
 You can send a left-split CC while in the right split and vice versa.
 The most-recently tapped button is accented.*

   *Each launching button sends a CC with value 127 when touched and 0 when released.
 Whereas a CC Faders split 1 column wide acts as a toggle: when touched it sends a value alternating between 0 and 127, and when released it sends nothing.
 Thus to launch a clip via a CC Faders split you must double-tap.
 (Best to double-tap from on to off to on, so that the identifying colors are shown.)
-A clip can also be launched via a Sustain or CC65 panel switch or footswitch by long-pressing Sustain or CC65 to set the CC.*
+A clip can also be launched via a panel switch or footswitch set to Sustain or CC65, long-press the Sustain or CC65 pad to set the CC.*

+  *To make a midi clip that imports various settings, first set up your LinnStrument manually.
+Then send it one or more NRPN-299s.
+Record the midi that the LinnStrument sends in response.*

   *The CC types default to 1-8 (in reverse order) for both splits.
 Beware, CC1 is also sent by the low row and CC7 is also sent by the Volume display.
 We wouldn't want to accidentally launch a clip when we adjust the volume, or vice versa!
 Better to use one set of CCs to control your synths and another set of CCs to control your DAW.
 A good choice for the latter is CCs 21-28 (see CC SUGGESTIONS below).
 To select these CCs, long-press the CC Faders button and swipe.
 Or download setFaderCCsTo21-28.mid from the LinnWiki and import it into your LinnStrument.
 If you want to use only one split's CCs for launching, import setLeftFaderCCsTo21-28.mid or setRightFaderCCsTo21-28.mid.
-To undo, import setFaderCCsTo1-8.mid.*
+To undo, import setFaderCCsTo8-1.mid.*

   *Beware: loading a memory (or importing one) overwrites the launcher/fader CC choices.
 If your DAW responds to CCs 21-28 and the newly-loaded memory uses fader CCs 1-8, the launching buttons stop working.
 So immediately after loading/importing an older memory, import setFaderCCsTo21-28.mid and save/export the updated memory.*